The FutureSpace Team

 Pepijn Deroo

 Pepijn studies the material culture and social organisation of engineering practices, drawing on a background in Aerospace Engineering.
-At Futurespace, he investigates how political and technical priorities are negotiated at engineering sites in the Ariane project, and how European space transportation infrastructures are imagined and extended through the development of the Argonaut lunar lander.
+At FutureSpace, he investigates how political and technical priorities are negotiated at engineering sites in the Ariane project, and how European space transportation infrastructures are imagined and extended through the development of the Argonaut lunar lander.
 His research connects engineering practice with STS perspectives on modelling, design, and the sociotechnical shaping of space technologies, which he presents at international space industry and STS conferences.

 Affiliated Researchers & Fellows